xb36/transgram/README.md

 CAUTION: Transgram uses a custom built dotenv-like parser.
 Make sure to read the .env file comments __very carefully__ and set the appropriate values.
 This is also where you will copy the Telegram HTTP API token generated in the previous step.

 Before you can build the package, you may want to take a look at `./src/client/client_configuration.js` as well as `./src/server/server_configuration.mjs` and change any default values.
 If you change any values in this file later, you will need to re-build transgram with the commands below.
 Note that you will also be able to change the client configuration options from the embedding client without the need to rebuild.
-The server configuraiton options can only be changed in the respective file, however you will not need to rebuild re project, just restart the server.
+The server configuraiton options can only be changed in the respective file, however you will not need to rebuild the project, just restart the server.

 Install dependencies and package the build to start it like so: